 What Type of Insurance Is Best for a Wedding Planning Business?

-Required coverage for wedding planners varies by situation, but most wedding coordinators need general liability and professional liability to meet venue requirements and protect against client lawsuits.
-Additional coverage types depend on your business model, client data handling and whether you own vehicles or maintain physical office space.
+Most wedding coordinators need general liability and professional liability to meet venue requirements and protect against client claims.
+Additional coverage depends on your business model, client data handling and whether you own vehicles or maintain a physical office.

-- Professional Liability Insurance (Errors & Omissions): Professional liability protects your wedding planning business from costly lawsuits when clients claim you booked the wrong venue date, hired a caterer who couldn't accommodate food allergies or let the event run late causing extra venue fees.
+- Professional Liability Insurance (Errors & Omissions): Professional liability protects your business from client lawsuits claiming you booked the wrong venue date, hired a caterer who couldn't accommodate food allergies or let the event run late and incur extra venue fees.
 Most wedding coordinators carry $1 million per occurrence limits to cover legal defense costs and settlements.

 - Cyber Liability Insurance: Cyber liability protects wedding planners who store client credit card numbers, guest lists and vendor contact information from data breach costs.
-This coverage pays for breach notifications, credit monitoring services for affected clients and ransomware attacks that lock your planning software.
-Average cyber incident claims cost $169,000, making this essential protection for digitally-focused wedding coordinators.
+It covers breach notifications, credit monitoring for affected clients and ransomware attacks that lock your planning software.
+Average cyber incident claims cost $169,000.

 - Business Owner's Policy (BOP): A BOP bundles general liability and commercial property coverage, protecting your office equipment, sample centerpieces, client contracts and planning materials.
-This works well for wedding planners with physical offices or inventory, offering comprehensive protection at lower rates than purchasing policies separately.
+It works best for wedding planners with physical offices or inventory, offering broader protection at lower rates than purchasing policies separately.

-- Commercial Umbrella Insurance: Umbrella coverage adds extra liability protection beyond your general liability, commercial auto and workers' comp limits.
-Wedding planners purchase this when high-end venues require $2 million to $5 million in coverage or when managing large weddings where one serious accident could exceed standard policy limits.
+- Commercial Umbrella Insurance: Umbrella coverage adds liability protection beyond your general liability, commercial auto and workers' compensation limits.
+Wedding planners typically purchase this when high-end venues require $2 million to $5 million in coverage or when managing large weddings where one serious accident could exceed standard policy limits.

-- Inland Marine Insurance: Inland marine protects your business property while transporting decorations, centerpieces and equipment between your office and wedding venues.
-This covers theft when someone breaks into your van overnight and steals $10,000 worth of ceremony decor, or damage when your trailer gets rear-ended while carrying floral arrangements.
+- Inland Marine Insurance: Inland marine protects business property while transporting decorations, centerpieces and equipment between your office and wedding venues.
+It covers theft when someone breaks into your van and steals $10,000 worth of ceremony decor or damage when your trailer gets rear-ended while carrying floral arrangements.

 To learn more about whether you need different types of business insurance coverage: